Skip to Content

 I also like to add 1/2 cup of heavy cream to the soup for a creamier texture.
 It is totally optional.

-The best part of this soup is serving it with thick slices of my Buttery Sweet Corn Bread ,or a Crusty loaf of sourdough to “sop” up that broth with!
+The best part of this soup is serving it with thick slices of my Buttery Sweet Corn Bread ,or a crusty loaf of sourdough to “sop” up that broth with!

-Oh my lands!
+Oh, my lands!
 That right there is a meal Grandma would be proud of!

 Spoonful of Navy Bean Soup over a big bowl full of same.